beachmachine/ngx-resource-factory/README.md

 ## Notes

+#### Usage with Angular 6.x

+Angular 6.x is using RxJS 6.x.
+This has brings some changes in the API of RxJS and requires to additionally install [rxjs-compat](https://www.npmjs.com/package/rxjs-compat).
+Make sure the version of `rxjs` and `rxjs-compat` are compatible.

+This can be removed and `rxjs-compat` can be moved to peer dependencies once the support for Angular 5.x will be dropped.

 #### Internet Explorer Support

 The package makes use of the URL API, which is not provided in IE11 or earlier: https://caniuse.com/#feat=url